-In spring 2016, field test items were embedded in online forms.
-Future FSA items were not being field tested on paper, so there were no field test items in grade 3 Reading or in grades 3 and 4 Mathematics.
+In spring 2017, field test items were embedded in online forms.
+Future FSA items were not being field tested on paper, so there were no field test items in grade 3 Reading.
 All assessments were fixed-form with a predetermined number and location of field test items.
 Table 21 and Table 22 provide the number of field test items by type for Reading, Mathematics, and EOC.